balderdashy/waterline/ARCHITECTURE.md

-Note that, in some cases, multiple different physical protostatements will be built up.
+> Note that, in some cases, **multiple different physical protostatements** will be built up, and sent to the same or different adapters.

 For example, if Waterline decides that it is a good idea (based on the variety of logical query this is, which datastores it spans, and the support implemented in adapters), then it will transform